 Let's make this delicious caramelized onion chutney.

-Step 1: Measure out all the ingredients.
-Peel, wash, and chop the onions.
+Step 1: Peel, wash, and dice or slice the onions.

-Step 2: Place oil in a frying pan on medium heat.
-When the oil is hot, add the lentils, chilies, and asafoetida.
+Step 2: Heat oil to a heavy-bottomed frying pan on medium heat.
+When the oil is hot, add the lentils, red chili, and asafoetida.

 If you want to add mustard seeds, this is when you should add them.

 Wait for the lentils to start browning (and mustard seeds, if used, to splutter).
-The chilies will also, by this time, get char spots on them.
+The chilies should also develop char spots on them by this time.

-At this stage, add the onions and stir so that the oil coats the onion pieces.
+At this stage, add the sliced onions and the salt.
+Stir so that the oil coats the onion pieces.

 Step 3: Fry the onions, on medium heat till they turn to a beautiful brown color (see picture below).